byu-oit/aws-scatter-gather/README.md

 These functions are used for mocking and testing.

-#### mock.requestEvent ( topicArn, message, attributes )
+#### mock.requestEvent ( topicArn, message, attributes ) : Object

 Create an event that resembles the event that an SNS Topic would send to a lambda function when that event was produced by an aggregator.
+This is useful for testing Scather.response functions.

 Parameters